supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 ### Channel Sarcasm with Flair
 When a sentence feels way too polished, throw in an aside like, “Because that’s totally how real life works, right?” or “Sure, because everyone has a spare five hours to analyze their to-do list.”
 Make it sound like you’re winking at the reader from behind the text.

-- **Example**: Swap out “This approach guarantees results” for “Because that’s totally how real life works, right?
+- **Example - 1**: Swap out “This approach guarantees results” for “Because that’s totally how real life works, right?
 Results are just handed to you.”
-- **Example**: Replace “This method is efficient” with “Sure, because everyone’s got spare hours lying around, waiting to be used productively.”
+- **Example - 2**: Replace “This method is efficient” with “Sure, because everyone’s got spare hours lying around, waiting to be used productively.”
-- **Example**: Change “Maintaining a work-life balance is crucial” to “Balancing work and life?
+- **Example - 3**: Change “Maintaining a work-life balance is crucial” to “Balancing work and life?
 Easier said than done, but worth it.”

 ### Remove Unnecessary Adverbs
 Adverbs like “really,” “very,” and “extremely” can make your writing sound phony and over-the-top.
 If your sentence says, “The presentation was very informative,” simplify it to, “The presentation was informative.”
 It’ll sound more confident and direct.

-- **Example**: Instead of “She quickly and nervously explained her idea,” try “She explained her idea.”
+- **Example - 1**: Instead of “She quickly and nervously explained her idea,” try “She explained her idea.”
 If it matters that she was nervous, show it another way: “Her hands fidgeted as she explained her idea.”
-- **Example**: Change “The results were incredibly significant” to “The results were significant.”
+- **Example - 2**: Change “The results were incredibly significant” to “The results were significant.”
 Trust me, it still packs a punch without trying so hard.

 ### Break the Fourth Wall:
 Give the reader that I know you’re here moment.
 Mid-sentence, slide in a comment like, “Still with me?
 Good, I was worried you’d nodded off.”
 Or end a paragraph with, “And if you’re still awake after this literary adventure, consider yourself a hero.”